 So, everything was ripped and mushed together by hand.
 This is a lot chunkier than I’d usually make it, but it still works great!

 If you liked this post, you might like making your own ink with supplies around the house, too.
-See my article: DIY Wiccan Ink.
+See my articles: DIY Wiccan Ink and DIY Wiccan Essential Oils.
 Or check out these incense holders.
 If you want to buy incense, here is a guide to the types of incense.